- Financing Graduate School

 Additional scholarship opportunities are available to students who meet criteria relevant to their program of study.

-Assistantships can help alleviate some of the cost of graduate school, while providing students with hands-on experience in their fields of interest.
+Graduate assistant positions can help alleviate some of the cost of graduate school, while providing you with hands-on experience in their fields of interest.

 Federal and Local Government Programs